khbateman/TwitterTools/README.md

 * Scraping users from specified search queries
 * Scraping interactions (retweets, quotes, likes) from specified posts

-This method additionally skips any user that has been previously followed by the account.
-Additionally, the library can further screen scraped users using `flows.validate_accounts_to_follow()` by systematically checking each one to ensure the user has recent activity, has a certain threshold of followers, and has at least a certain number of total posts / likes.
+This method additionally skips any user that has been previously followed by the account to avoid spamming the same accounts repeatedly.
+Also, the library can further screen scraped users using `flows.validate_accounts_to_follow()` by systematically navigating to their profiles and checking if each user has recent activity, has a certain threshold of followers, and has at least a certain number of total posts / likes.

 <div align="center" style="margin: 20px 0px"><img src="images/Scraping_posts.gif"></div>